-For the current diamond drill sampling program at Rajapalot, Mawson has completed biological mapping of all areas where drilling took place, and, worked together with all authorities to minimize its impacts, including the capture of all drill cuttings, reduction in total machine weight and the careful preparation of compressed snow roads for use by skidoo, Bandvagen and drill rigs.
+For diamond drilling programs at Rajapalot, Mawson completed biological mapping of all areas where drilling took place, and, worked together with all authorities to minimize impact, including capturing all drill cuttings, reduction in total machine weight and the careful preparation of compressed snow roads for use by skidoo, Bandvagen and drill rigs.
 The same process takes place for each winter drill season.